ch-stark/blogvmdeleteprotection/index.md

-🛡️ Unbreakable VMs: Using Policies (ACM + Gatekeeper) to Enforce and Protect Delete Protection Virtual Machines (VMs) often host critical workloads, and the accidental deletion of a VM can be catastrophic.
+## 🛡️ Unbreakable VMs: Using Policies (ACM + Gatekeeper) to Enforce and Protect Delete Protection

+### Virtual Machines (VMs) often host critical workloads, and the accidental deletion of a VM can be catastrophic.
 If you are a VM user, ensuring that your VM      does not get deleted unintentionally is a high priority.

-While OKD Virtualization (KubeVirt) provides a built-in mechanism to prevent inadvertent VM deletion—called virtual machine delete protection—relying on manual configuration leaves room for human error.
+While OpenShift Virtualization (KubeVirt) provides a built-in mechanism to prevent inadvertent VM deletion—called virtual machine delete protection—relying on manual configuration leaves room for human error.
 By default, this option is disabled, and it must be set individually for each VM.

 This blog post outlines a powerful two-step policy approach using Open Cluster Management (ACM) Policy and Gatekeeper to not only enforce delete protection universally but also strictly govern who is authorized to remove that protection.

 The native OKD/KubeVirt feature is controlled by setting a specific label on the VirtualMachine resource: kubevirt.io/vm-delete-protection.

-Action	CLI Command Snippet
+Action	CLI Command
+'''
 Enable Delete Protection	oc patch vm <vm_name> --type merge -p '{"metadata":{"labels":{"kubevirt.io/vm-delete-protection":"True"}}}'
 Disable Delete Protection	oc patch vm <vm_name> --type json -p '[{"op": "remove", "path": "/metadata/labels/kubevirt.io~1vm-delete-protection"}]'

-Export to Sheets
+'''

 Our goal is to automate the first action (enabling) and tightly control the second action (disabling).

-Step 1: Automated Enforcement using ACM Policy (Proactive) The first step uses an ACM Policy to automatically ensure the delete protection label is set to "True" on all targeted VMs.
+### Step 1: Automated Enforcement using ACM Policy (Proactive)

+The first step uses an ACM Policy to automatically ensure the delete protection label is set to "True" on all targeted VMs.
 Instead of using complex and inefficient Go Templates to loop over every VM, we leverage the native capabilities of the ConfigurationPolicy to enforce the configuration directly on the VirtualMachine kind within specified namespaces.

-By setting the remediationAction to enforce, the Configuration Policy Controller will automatically patch any VM missing or incorrectly setting the required label, instantly bringing it into compliance.
+By setting the 'remediationAction' to enforce, the Configuration Policy Controller will automatically patch any VM missing or incorrectly setting the required label, instantly bringing it into compliance.

 The ACM Policy Definition
-YAML

 # Step 1: ACM Policy to use 'musthave' to enforce the delete-protection label
+'''
 apiVersion: policy.open-cluster-management.io/v1
 kind: Policy
 metadata: